 In Menogia, detainees are permitted to have mobile phones and use them at any time.
 Detainees report that they must pay for credit for their mobile phone with their own money that is held for them in the centre.
 Money sources include what was in their possession at the time of arrest or from friends or family.
 This money is used for all their necessities.
 This creates a communication barrier for detainees who did not carry any money at the moment of their arrest or who have used all of their funds.
 Detainees report that in such cases, they borrow money from other detainees or use another detainee’s mobile.
 In recent years, access to free WiFi has increased communication via mobile applications, however the quality for voice calls is not always adequate.
 According to the management of the centre, detainees can request to use the centre’s landline, however such a request must be submitted in writing and approved by the Director which usually takes 24 hours, and this includes calls to lawyers.
 Detainees did not seem to know about this option or reported that it was easier to borrow another detainee’s mobile.

 The situation in holding cells varies.
-In some there are stricter rules regarding the use of a mobile phone, however in others it is easier to access the landline and send faxes.
+In some, there are stricter rules regarding the use of a mobile phone, however in others it is easier to access the landline.
+Regarding visitation, detainees are allowed visitors and lawyers as well as NGOs if they receive approval as mentioned above.

 [1] Article 12 Rights of Persons who are Arrested and Detained Law.